 - A. Unit I. Europe - 1.
 Locate on maps and describe areas of Europe. - 2.
-Discuss the specific selling features and benefits for leisure and business destinations which would be of interest to residents of Texas. - Convey to clients the importance of fluctuations in the value of the currency in the countries studied. - 4.
-Explain local customs, courtesies, and taboos of states and countries studied. - B. Unit II.
-Africa. - 1.
-Use maps and other sources to locate and provide information regarding areas of Africa. - 2.
 Discuss the specific selling features and benefits for leisure and business destinations which would be of interest to residents of Texas. - 3.
 Convey to clients the importance of fluctuations in the value of the currency in the countries studied. - 4.
-Explain local customs, courtesies, and taboos of states and countries studied. - C. Unit III.
-Asia - 1.
-Determine the locations on maps and describe areas of Asia. - 2.
+Explain local customs, courtesies, and taboos of states and countries studied.

+B. Unit II.
+Africa

+- 1. Use maps and other sources to locate and provide information regarding areas of Africa. - 2.
 Discuss the specific selling features and benefits for leisure and business destinations which would be of interest to residents of Texas. - 3.
 Convey to clients the importance of fluctuations in the value of the currency in the countries studied. - 4.
+Explain local customs, courtesies, and taboos of states and countries studied.

+C. Unit III.
+Asia

+- 1. Determine the locations on maps and describe areas of Asia. - 2.
+Discuss the specific selling features and benefits for leisure and business destinations which would be of interest to residents of Texas. - Convey to clients the importance of fluctuations in the value of the currency in the countries studied. - 4.
 Explain local customs, courtesies, and taboos of states and countries studied. - D. Unit IV.
 Oceania, Australia, and the South Pacific. - 1.
 Locate on maps and describe areas of Oceania, Australia, and the South Pacific. - 2.
 Discuss the specific selling features and benefits for leisure and business destinations which would be of interest to residents of Texas. - 3.
-Convey to clients the importance of fluctuations in the value of the currency in the countries studied. - 4.
-Explain local customs, courtesies, and taboos of states and countries studied. - E. Unit V. Putting It Together - 1.
-Present written and oral reports on a destination in the Eastern Hemisphere, incorporating an adequate knowledge of geography, writing, spelling, and speaking. - 2.
-Create a basic one to two week itinerary based on a specific scenario.
+Convey to clients the importance of fluctuations in the value of the currency in the countries studied.

-Revised by Discipline: Fall 2012 (next revision in 3 years)
+.Revised by Discipline: Fall 2015 (next revision in 3 years)